avmoore000/DeepSample/README.md

 	- Updated the dev manaul to reflect changes to the codebase.

 - Hue Truong
-	- Worked on cepstrum algorithm
+	- Working on hamming window algorithm, a precursor of the cepstrum algorithm

 - Alex Reno
 	- Optimizing code